 Healthy bladder and bowels

-- Make sure your child is not constipated as this can impact on toilet training
+- Make sure your child is not constipated as this can impact toilet training.

 What children should drink

-- Water is best (if your child needs a drink in the night only offer water)
+- Water is best (if your child needs a drink at night only offer water).

-- 2 to 3 drinks of milk a day are fine
+- two to three drinks of milk a day are fine.

 - Don’t give drinks containing caffeine (tea, coffee and cola), sweetened drinks and fizzy drinks until they are older, and then only as a treat.

-Teeth should be brushed at least twice a day with a pea sized amount of the fluoride toothpaste and it should be spat out after brushing without rinsing as this helps to maintain fluoride concentration.
+Teeth should be brushed at least twice a day with a pea-sized amount of fluoride toothpaste and it should be spat out after brushing without rinsing as this helps to maintain fluoride concentration.